FezFamiliar/Web-Vulnerabilities/README.md

 `If p is a prime number, and a is any natural number, then the following holds: a^p = a % p`

+`Two integers a and b are co-primes if the only positive integer that divides both of them is 1`

 ## A few HTTP status codes and what they mean
 `Moved Permanently 301` ----> Used when the requested URL has been moved.
 The response should contain in the Location header the URL where the resource now resides.